BLOOMING PRAIRIE HIGH SCHOOL

 Behind The Wheel

-Summer behind the wheel has started.
-Those not doing behind the wheel during the summer can get signed up in September for fall lessons.
+Those who did not get behind the wheel during the summer can get signed up in September for fall lessons.
 Signing up is done outside Mr. Pfiefer's classroom and needs to be done to be put on the fall schedule.
 Lessons will begin in mid September and start immediately after the school day, finishing up around 5:00.
 A separate signup will be done in February for the spring months.

 Scheduling your behind the wheel test for your driver's license: